jfroelich/rss-reader/docs/db.md

 @throws {Error} failed to create channel
 @return {Promise} resolves to a ModelAccess object

-Misc old notes from db.txt:
-* convert all field names to snake_case
-* consider renaming entry.feed to entry.feed_id, or, alternatively, group together feed id and feed title into a sub object, e.g. entry.feed.id and entry.feed.title

 Misc notes from old idb-model.txt:
 * when archiving entries, if an invalid entry is encountered, what should be done? currently this just logs a warning. instead, should it abort the